dojo/docs/dijit/MenuItem.rst

 :Version: 1.3
 :Authors: Bill Keese

 These are the line items in a Menu Widget.
 The display for the MenuItem consists of 3 columns namely Label, Icon and the Accelerator key.
+Although Menu can display accelerator keys there is no infrastructure currently to actually catch and execute these accelerators.
+The developer is responsible for the key event handler to support this.

 A programatically created MenuItem
 -----------------------------------